 1. Start out the day with a special birthday breakfast, complete with candles and a round of "Happy Birthday."
 If possible, get up early and make your kid's favorite breakfast or find the time to make it together.
 Do this again at lunch and dinner.

-2. While your child is at school, fill up his or her room with helium balloons, or decorate it with streamers and other birthday decor.
-Greet your child with a personal-sized mug cake when you pick he or she up.
+2. While your child is at school, fill up their room with helium balloons, or decorate it with streamers and other birthday decor.
+Greet your child with a personal-sized mug cake when you pick them up.

 3. Blow up a bunch of regular latex balloons early in the morning while your kid is sleeping; cover the floor with them for a surprise.